Resampling tiles

 Resampling methods in MapTiler Engine

 In MapTiler Engine there are 6 resampling methods that you can use in the rendering process.
+You can select the one you prefer in the settings, either globally or just for a specific rendering task.

 The following section describes each of the available resampling methods and corresponding output using the same input.